kinecosystem/kin-website-docs/docs/documentation/discovery-module-android.md

 3. The *ReceiveKinService* class must extend the abstract service *ReceiveKinServiceBase* and implement these two abstract methods:
     - *onTransactionCompleted* (called when any app completes a Kin transfer to your app)
-    - *onTransactionFailed* (called when any app failed to transfer Kin to your app)
+    - *onTransactionFailed* (called when any app fails to transfer Kin to your app)

 ```java